lightninglabs/loop/README.md

 LND and the loop client are using Go modules.
 Make sure that the `GO111MODULE` env variable is set to `on`.

-In order to execute a swap, **LND will need to be rebuilt on master with sub servers enabled.**
+In order to execute a swap, **You need to run lnd 0.6.0+, or master built with sub-servers enabled.**

 ### LND

-Make sure that you are using the `master` branch of lnd.
+If you are building from source, and not using a 0.6.0 or higher release of lnd, make sure that you are using the `master` branch of lnd.
 You can get this by git cloning the repository

 ```
 git clone https://github.com/lightningnetwork/lnd.git